-Data Products: Multiple data types will be generated in this project from field surveys, and field and laboratory experiments including biogeochemistry (e.g., total alkalinity, dissolved inorganic carbon, pH, temperature salinity, nitrate + nitrite, ammonium, phosphate, dissolved organic nitrogen, fluorescent dissolved organic matter, and radon), environmental time-series (e.g., temperature, salinity, and pH), experimental physical and biological data (e.g., coral growth, Symbiodiniacae counts, macroalgae standing biomass, bioerosion rates, microbial community composition), and electric resistivity imaging.
+Data Products: Multiple data types will be generated in this project from field surveys, and field and laboratory experiments including biogeochemistry (e.g., total alkalinity, dissolved inorganic carbon, pH, temperature salinity, nitrate + nitrite, ammonium, phosphate), environmental timeseries (e.g., temperature, salinity, and pH), experimental physical and biological data (e.g., net ecosystem production, net ecosystem calcification, organic biomass, community composition).
 All data will be stored as .csv files or .png (imaging), and R scripts.
-Microbial community analyses will comprise two cohesive DNA sequencing datasets with corresponding metadata submitted to the NCBI Sequence Read Archive as we have done previously.

 Metadata on survey and experimental designs will be crucial to interpreting the data, and our management strategy ensures consistent formatting and archiving of linked data products.
 Metadata, biogeochemical data, and biological data will be incorporated into a relational database facilitated by Silbiger.
-This will enhance accessibility of the data to all PIs providing a searchable platform to promote interpretation and connectivity of all datasets.
+This will enhance accessibility of the data to PIs and students involved in the project providing a searchable platform to promote interpretation and connectivity of all datasets.

 Biogeochemical and biological data accessibility: We will immediately contact the Biological and Chemical Oceanography Data Management Office (BCO-DMO) and register our project by submitting project metadata.
 All field and experimental data and metadata will be submitted to the BCO-DMO for archiving and public dissemination.
 The data will be contributed to BCO-DMO within 2 years of their production to comply with NSF OCE data dissemination and archiving policy.
-The data will be accompanied by all relevant activity logs (mesocosm set-up, perturbations etc.).
-The PIs are already in contact with Cynthia Chandler, the BCO-DMO data manager, regarding required metadata and metadata standards optimum format for data submission, as they have been submitting similar data collected during prior NSF-funded projects (e.g., BCO-DMO ORCID: 0000-0003-2525-3496).
-Ancillary data products from other programs, including oceanographic data, reef habitat data, and meteorological data, will also be important in interpretation and will be linked through open-access data repositories.
+The data will be accompanied by all relevant activity logs (mesocosm set-up, field experiment).
+The PI is already in contact with Amber York, the BCO-DMO data manager, regarding required metadata and metadata standards optimum format for data submission, as has been submitting similar data collected during prior NSF-funded projects (BCO-DMO Project #820158).
+Ancillary data products from other programs, including oceanographic data, habitat data, and meteorological data, will also be important in interpretation and will be linked through open-access data repositories.

-Short term data storage and organization: Data will be collected and added to lab databases that will be mirrored on laptop computers, the CSUN Biology departmental server, a GitHub repository, the C-MORE in-house network servers, and in the Google Drive computing cloud, with weekly backup on local hard drives.
+Short term data storage and organization: Data will be collected and added to lab databases that will be mirrored on laptop computers, the Silbiger Lab GitHub repository, and in the Google Drive computing cloud, with weekly backup on local hard drives.
 As data are generated, they will be collated and stored on shared internal databases and will be accessible by all persons involved in the project.
 Data will be archived in the original data format to facilitate future data usage.

 Metadata Formatting and Archiving: Metadata on experimental designs will be crucial to interpreting the data, and our management strategy ensures consistent formatting and archiving of associated data products.
 Metadata forms in Ecological Metadata Language (EML) are utilized to create and organize the overall project database for local use, and upon publication for increased ease of data dissemination (see "Publication" section below).
-Marker gene amplicon metadata will be carefully formatted according to the Genomic Standards Consortium recommendations (MIMARKS).
 Metadata will follow BCO-DMO guidelines, including variable names, derived units, experimental set ups, analysis methods, descriptions of synthesis or calibration procedures where appropriate, data location, season, and quality control information.
 Variable names, keywords and metadata standards will follow guidelines available from the Marine Metadata Interoperability Project (marinemetadata.org) and the vocabulary and open access data management best practices.
 Ocean acidification data will follow EPOCA's Guide to best practices for ocean acidification research and data reporting.
 Adherence to these standards will allow metadata to be shared and to be searchable between different databases.